kristo-baricevic/iMesssage_scheduler/README.md

 - `interval_seconds` (how long to wait between sends)
 - `next_send_at` (the next time sending is allowed)

-Changing `DELIVERY_INTERVAL_SECONDS` does not affect throttling in the current implementation.
 To change throttle, update the database row.

 ### Disable throttling (send allowed immediately)